-- 1. Basic knowledge of historical and contemporary urban dynamics as well as how and why social and economic spaces within cities are differentiated. - 2.
-Familiarity with fundamental concepts related to urban geography and its relationship with other aspects of human experience - 3.
-Skills for critical thinking about urban processes that are important for understanding the complexity of today's cities as well as their understanding from different, and sometimes, conflicting perspectives - 4.
-Improved reading and writing skills by working with the textbook and other assigned readings - 5.
-Research skills by completing assignments and working on team projects under the supervision of the instructor

-Finally, you will improve your public speaking and communication skills by presenting class readings and preparing and presenting class projects.
+- Acquire basic knowledge of historical and contemporary urban dynamics as well as how and why social and economic spaces within cities are differentiated. - Describe fundamental concepts related to urban geography and its relationship with other aspects of human experience. - Develop skills for critical thinking about urban processes that are important for understanding the complexity of today's cities - Improve reading and writing skills by working with the textbook and other assigned readings. - Improve research skills by completing assignments and working on team projects under the supervision of the instructor. - Improve public speaking and communication skills by presenting class readings and preparing and presenting class projects.